Helios Murialdo

-Helios Murialdo (born Helios Murialdo Laport) is a Chilean-Canadian molecular biologist, fiction writer, and ecologist.
+Helios Murialdo (né Helios Murialdo Laport; born December 5, 1941) is a Chilean-Canadian molecular biologist, fiction writer, and ecologist.
 His research in the field of the assembly and structure of bacterial viruses contributed to the development of the first system for the cloning of human genes.
 He has published six novels and is a member of a group of conservationists that established a Natural Reserve in the central part of the Chilean Biodiversity Hotspot.

 Son of an Italian immigrant father and a Chilean mother of French descent, he has a brother and a sister.
 He is a member of the board of directors of the non-profit Fundación Ciencia & Vida, a scientific and technological institution with headquarters in Santiago, Chile.
 He is president of the NGO Corporación Altos de Cantillana (Altos de Cantillana Corporation), which manages the 26,000 acres of the Altos de Cantillana Natural Reserve in the coastal mountains of central Chile.
 He makes his home in this Natural Reserve, and spends the rest of the year in Toronto, Canada.
+He is co-author of “The International Boundary in the Southern Patagonian Ice Field” alongside Juan Ignacio Ipinza and Cedomir Marangunic Damanovic.